Striveworks/valor/utils/README.md

 ### 2. Setup profilers

-Start by adding decorators to the backend endpoints that you want to profile.
+Start by adding decorators to the back end endpoints that you want to profile.
 If you wanted to profile `/groundtruths`, for example, you'd add the following to lines to [`api/valor_api/main.py`](https://github.com/Striveworks/valor/blob/main/api/valor_api/main.py#L57):

 ```python